dhzdhd/airportle/README.md

   - Yellow indicates that the letter entered is present in the code but not in the right position
   - Green indicates that the letter entered is present in the code and is in the right position.

-- **Warning** | You can enter blanks and other characters for now so be careful while submitting the answer.

 ## Known bugs

 - Input field allows multiple chars in phone browsers (Tested on Brave).